 But for Byrd, there is little reason to accept any offer from the Bills less than a week before hitting the open market for the first time in his career.
-The Bills' most recent offer is likely to fall short of what another team could offer Byrd next week.
+The Bills' most recent offer could fall short of what another team may offer Byrd next week.

 The Bills have the cap space to tag Byrd again this season, although it would restrict their spending ability elsewhere in free agency.
 Naming Byrd their franchise player would theoretically allow the Bills to negotiate with him until July 15, but after being tagged twice in two seasons, Byrd may have minimal desire to come to the table.